Stuart Forster goes cycling around the Lakeside Way at Kielder Water and Forest Park in Northumberland, England.

 Kielder Castle plus the area’s various hides and art installations mean there are plenty of places to pause while cycling the Lakeside Way at Kielder Water and Forest Park.

 Newcastle to Kielder Water and Forest Park is 52 miles.
-It is about an 80-minute drive on the route that includes the A69, A68 and B6320.
+The drive takes approximately 80 minutes on the route along the A69, A68 and B6320.